Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 If you look around, you’ll find other popular combinations, like purple and green or blue and yellow.

-Analogous colors are near each other on the color wheel, as in this example.
+As in this example, analogous colors are near each other on the color wheel.

 When using analogous colors, try to keep this technique in mind.